coffee-toolbox/eventemitter/README.md

 EventEmitter in Coffeescript.

-EventEmitter is a node.js EventEmitter-like libraray for browser.
+EventEmitter is a node.js EventEmitter-like library for browser.

 ### NOTE
 Do NOT download from npm!